Hoshimachi Suisei

-Hoshimachi Suisei (星街すいせい) is a Japanese singer and virtual YouTuber.
+Hoshimachi Suisei (星街すいせい) is a Japanese singer, songwriter, and virtual YouTuber.
 She began posting videos as an independent creator in March 2018.
 In May 2019, she became affiliated with Hololive Production through their newly created music label, INoNaKa Music, before joining the agency's main branch later the same year.
 Her YouTube activity consists primarily of live streaming herself singing karaoke, playing video games, talking to her fans, or collaborating with other talents.
 She is particularly well known among fans for her skill at Tetris and her singing ability.
-As of March 2024, she has 2.11 million subscribers and 731 million views on YouTube.
+As of September 2026, she has 2.91 million subscribers and 1.78 billion views on YouTube.

-As a singer, she released a digital single "Next Color Planet" in March 2020, which peaked at 5th on the Oricon daily digital single ranking, and another, "Ghost", in April 2021, which peaked at 1st.
-Additionally, her first album, Still Still Stellar, was released on 29 September 2021, and peaked at 5th on the Oricon daily album ranking, the highest ever solo VTuber album performance.
+As a singer, she has released three studio albums, as well as two extended plays under her side project Midnight Grand Orchestra with producer Taku Inoue, all of which have debuted within the top ten on the Oricon Albums Chart.
 Outside of her streaming and musical activity, she has appeared on Japanese television and radio programs as a virtual personality.
-She dreamed of performing at the Budokan one day, a dream she achieved on 1 February 2025.
+On 1 February 2025, she performed at the Nippon Budokan, fulfilling a career-long goal.

 Career

+Independent VTuber (2018–2019)

 Hoshimachi Suisei created her YouTube channel on 18 March 2018 and revealed her initial character design and model, illustrated and rigged by herself, on Twitter that same day.
 She posted her first video to YouTube on 22 March 2018, debuting as an independent virtual YouTuber and self-proclaimed idol.
-She joined the VTuber agency S:gnal on 2 July 2018, but left a month later on 4 August.
-She released her first original song, "Comet", on 22 November 2018, and her second, "Tenkyū, Suisei wa Yoru o Mataide" (天球、彗星は夜を跨いで), on 22 March 2019, both as YouTube music videos.
+She joined the VTuber group S:gnal on 2 July 2018, but left a month later on 4 August.
+She released her first original song, "Comet", on 22 November 2018, and her second, "Her Trail on the Celestial Sphere" (天球、彗星は夜を跨いで, Tenkyū, Suisei wa Yoru o Mataide), on 22 March 2019, both as YouTube music videos.